JGCRI/CMIP5_patterns/README.md

 2. The adjusted r^2 between the TG and TL (2-D);

-3. The regression error term (2-D), which can be used to construct a residual time series;
+3. The regression error term (2-D);

+  *which can be used to construct a residual time series

 4. A historical climatology based on the 1960-1999 average (2-D);